vladmandic/pigallery/docs/MODELS.md

-# Moodels
+# Configuration Details

+Active client configuration can be edited in the client app via 'User' -> 'Settings'
+Active model configuration can be seen in the client app via 'User' -> 'Params'

+To modify client configuration, edit `client/shared/config.js`
-Optionally edit `client/model.js` to select active models for both image processing and live video
+To modify model configuration, edit `model.json` to select active models for both image processing and live video

 ## Image Processing